 Your Travel Experience with Galapagos PRO

-On your way to Alausí you can visit Sangay National Park.
+On your way from/to Alausí you can visit Sangay National Park.

 Three volcanos, more than 322 lagoons, wide vegetation, and various mysteries characterize this very singular National Park.
 Sangay National Park protects the delicate and rich ecosystem around Sangay snow-capped volcano that is said to be the most active in the country.
-It is home to a great variety of endemic species of plants and hundreds of species of birds, mammals, and reptiles thanks to the generous volcanic soil, the variety of heights and the rich irrigation.
-For this reason, it is part of the UNESCO World Heritage list since 1983.
-It hosts, among others, more than 300 endemic species of orchids and 400 species of birds.
+It is home to a great variety of endemic species of plants and hundreds of species of birds, mammals, and reptiles thanks to the generous volcanic soil and the rich irrigation.
+For this reason, it is part of the UNESCO World Heritage Site since 1983.
+More than 300 endemic orchid species and around 400 bird species can be found here.
 The descendants of Cañari and Puruha tribes still live in the highlands of the park while towards the jungle there are territories belonging to the Shuar tribe.